Symbol Sage Sale Banner

 heather Scotland

-Heather is considered an unofficial symbol of Scotland and even today, it’s believed that wearing a sprig of it can bring someone good luck.
+Today, heather is an iconic, though unofficial, symbol of Scotland.
+Many still believe that wearing a sprig of heather can bring good luck.

 The Kilt